Women testify of trust placed in gynecologist who prosecutors say performed unnecessary procedures

 He billed them hundreds of thousands of dollars for phantom medical procedures, according to his indictment.

 He billed for hysteroscopies, a procedure used to view inside a woman’s uterus during examinations, during times when either the scope was broken or he did not have the other materials in his office to perform the procedure, prosecutors allege.
-They contend he billed for colposopies, a procedure to view the cervix, and wrote abnormal findings on patients’ charts even though he didn’t use the solution that would allow him to see those abnormalities.
+They contend he billed for colposcopies, a procedure to view the cervix, and wrote abnormal findings on patients’ charts even though he didn’t use the solution that would allow him to see those abnormalities.
 And they say he billed for unnecessary hysterectomies.

 Prosecutors also contend that Perwaiz often induced labor for pregnant patients before they were due on Saturdays at Chesapeake Regional Medical Center, where he scheduled surgeries, so he could earn money making deliveries.